TAK-NZ/etl-utils/docs/AIS_PROXY.md

 - **Coverage**: New Zealand waters (configurable bounding box)
 - **Caching**: Vessel data cached in memory with 1-hour expiration
 - **Persistence**: Cache persisted to disk for service restarts
+- **Photo Cache**: Ship photos cached in EFS for 90 days with daily updates
 - **Compatibility**: AISHub-compatible API format (vessels only, no navigation aids)
 - **WebSocket**: Maintains persistent connection to AISStream
 - **Reconnection**: Automatic reconnection on connection loss
 - **Filtering**: Navigation aids are automatically filtered out to maintain AISHub compatibility
+- **Photo Source**: VesselFinder API for ship photos with automatic fallback

 ## Data Fields